IIIF/api/source/api/auth/0.9/implementation.md

 To encourage the frequent use of requests to the token service to improve the user experience, a client should assume that the token service is a lightweight operation, and servers should ensure that they can handle frequent token requests.

-## 7. Security for Server Implementors
+## 7. Security for Server Implementers

 Server implementations must assume that they could be subject to attacks that attempt to use this IIIF Authentication Specification to trick users into authenticating and revealing secrets to malicious client code.
 Care is required to implement this specification in a way that does not expose credentials, compromising the security of the protected resources or other resources within the same security domain.